Vicphysics Teachers’ Network

 Membership is open to any person interested in physics education.
 There is no joining fee or membership fee.
-To become a member, you can either download and complete the membership application form below and email it to the Secretary or attend a meeting and fill out a form at the meeting.
+To become a member, you can download and complete the membership application form below and email it to the Secretary.

-Note: Membership is confirmed once the applicant attends a meeting, either in person or by phone or Skype.
+Note: Membership is confirmed once the applicant attends a meeting, either in person or on Zoom.
 Members are able to contribute to the decision making of the group and receive meeting agendae.